top of page

 Contacts and Further Information:

-For further information about the conference and to submit your abstract, please email: pipe.project.prin@gmail.com
+For further information about the conference, please email: pipe.project.prin@gmail.com

 Share This Event